 A study of microorganisms involved in the production and processing of food products.
-Topics will include the use of microorganisms for food production and processing, food spoilage and potential for food poisoning, as well as sanitation procedures, including government regulations and standards for the food industry.
+Topics include the use of microorganisms for food production and processing, food spoilage and potential for food poisoning, as well as sanitation procedures, including government regulations and standards for the food industry.

-B60: Biology Practicum II Instructor: Biology Faculty
+B60: Biology Practicum II

+Instructor: Departmental Staff